 Social Loafing Theory

-Let’s imagine a scenario in which you take the psychology examination determining your semester's final grade.
-Alternatively, when your final grade depends on the output of a group project, would you invest less individual effort in it?
+Let’s imagine a scenario in which you take a psychology examination that determines your semester's final grade.
+In this case, you work on the exam as an individual and (hopefully) put in your maximum effort.
+Alternatively, what if your final grade depended on the output of a group project?
+Would you invest less individual effort in it?
 Moreover, have you ever seen some people perform worse in a group than they would have alone?
 This phenomenon is called social loafing, which occurs in groups when the presence of others relaxes individuals and results in a decline in member effort (Comer, 1995).
 Figure 3.3 shows the social loafing process to explain how groups influence the behavior of individuals.
-When individual effort in a group project cannot be identified, previous research found that students may become more relaxed.
-Consequently, it leads to worse performance on simple project work.
+When individual contributions to a group project cannot be identified, students may become more relaxed, leading to poor performance on simple project work.
 However, when solving complex tasks, people working collectively can improve performance (Jackson & Williams, 1985; Williams & Karau, 1991).

 Figure 3.3 The process of social loafing